-The process of the client expressing themselves, being themselves and accepting themselves within therapy, may help them make sense of the way they interact with others.
-Seeing themselves from the 'outside and others from the inside' (Barley, 2018), allows the client to reconnect with life and enhance their future capacity to seek healthy relationships.
+The process of expressing yourself, being yourself and accepting yourself within therapy, may help you make sense of the way you have interacted with others.
+Seeing yourself from the 'outside and others from the inside' (Barley, 2018), could allow you to reconnect with life and enhance your future capacity to seek healthy relationships.

 Barley, A. (2018) ‘Holding mind in mind’.
 Therapy Today, Vol.29, Issue 7

 Watson, J (2019) 'Who needs a diagnosis?'
 Therapy Today, Vol.30, Issue 1

 Training, qualifications & experience

 I have worked within mental health for the past sixteen years and have cultivated a growth mindset, which fosters curiosity and a passion for learning through effort and experience.
 I hold a Joint Honours Degree in Counselling and Psychotherapy / Media Sociology, a Postgraduate Diploma in Psychoanalytical Observational Studies (The Tavistock and Portman NHS Foundation Trust) and a Postgraduate Diploma in Integrative Psychotherapy.

 As you will gather, there are many different styles of therapy out there.
 Some focus on relieving your symptoms, such as cognitive behavioural therapy (CBT), while others, including psychodynamic psychotherapy, delve into the client’s past to help them understand themselves and move forward.